White Christmas Slice (no copha)

 White Christmas slice is a staple in our family festivities.
 Seven ingredients – A medley of pistachios, glace fruit, cranberries, coconut, and rice bubbles encased in a white chocolate slab of goodness!
-The secret to a good white Christmas recipe is using really good ingredients and no copha!
+The secret to a classic white Christmas recipe is using really good ingredients and no copha!
 Especially the chocolate.
-My favourite white chocolate is Lindt.
-Its flavour and creaminess by far make it my favourite, plus it’s super easy to melt in the microwave!
+My favorite good quality white chocolate is Lindt.
+Its flavor and creaminess by far make it my favorite, plus it’s super easy to melt in the microwave!

 What you are going to love about this easy white Christmas recipe